 Most buyers cover these costs, but confirm upfront to avoid misunderstandings.

-When evaluating multiple offers, price is important but not the only factor.
+When evaluating a buyer's offer, price is important but not the only factor.
 Consider the full picture:

 Total price: The headline offer amount